scottasawyer/GifTastic/README.md

 * Gifs will be still by default, you can re-animate them by clicking on them
 * Clicking on them again will return them to their still state

+## Deployment

+You can see the project live here: https://scottasawyer.github.io/GifTastic/

 ## Installation
 1. `git clone` the repo.